francisGolden/quiz-app/README.md

 - ~~Create quiz component for MCQ (correct answer, explanation, etc) RADIO~~
 - ~~TO-DO: Refactor Quiz.tsx in order to get just optionText and optionId. optionValue is not needed anymore~~
 - ~~TO-DO: Add data persistency (with LowDB or something else)~~
-- TO-DO: add 10 quizzes to the DB
+- ~~TO-DO: add 10 quizzes to the DB~~
+- TO-DO: View the quizzes correctly
 - TO-DO: Recorded Sessions: navigate questions of a quiz
 - TO-DO: Recorded Sessions: save session only when quiz is ended and not when single question is "sent"
 - To-DO: Analytics page getting data from recorded sessions